cucumber/docs/content/gherkin/reference.md

 `Example`, `Background`, `Scenario` and `Scenario Outline`.

 You can write anything you like, as long as no line starts with a keyword.

+## Rule
+The Rule keyword is an optional keyword.
+It can be used to group scenarios that exemplify the same rule.

 ## Example